 For a room to qualify for a room pressure test, it must have a supply register, and / or a return register and / or an exhaust or supply fan and a door.
-This includes bathrooms and laundry rooms, for the purpose of CAZ testing.
+This includes bathrooms and laundry rooms.

 Room Pressures

 The procedure for this test is to perform all room pressure testing clockwise from the blower door.
 If your door is set up in the front doorway, you would look at it and walk to your right hand side and test the first qualified room you come too.